-- d.
-Surface water flooding local to the site will need to be considered taking into account the findings of the Ipswich SFRA October 2020, through appropriate mitigation and a site wide surface water management strategy will be required (see SFRA Section 9.7 and Appendix A, Map 11B) in accordance with Policy DM4; - e.
-A scheme showing how net biodiversity gains would be achieved would be required in accordance with Policy DM8; - A transport assessment and travel plan will be required in accordance with Policies DM21 and DM22; - g.
-Scheme design should ensure that future residents are not affected by noise from the Wolsey Theatre and residential use does not compromise the theatre's continued operation in accordance with Policy DM18; - Development should have multiple active road frontages addressing Chapman Lane, Black Horse Lane and the spiral car park, address changes in topography and make a positive architectural statement; - Mitigation will be required to address impacts to the Stour and Orwell Estuaries SPA/Ramsar from recreation, and this can be achieved through contribution to the RAMS; - j.
-S106 contributions as appropriate will be required towards education and early years provision, library provision, utilities, open space, air quality mitigation, transport mitigation and transport infrastructure as appropriate to the scale of the development; and - k.
-Provide access to superfast broadband in accordance with Policy DM34.
+- c) a Contaminated Land Assessment is required and appropriate mitigation to address any contamination identified in accordance with Policy DM18; - d) surface water flooding local to the site will need to be considered taking into account the findings of the Ipswich SFRA October 2020, through appropriate mitigation and a site wide Surface Water Management Strategy will be required (see SFRA Section 9.7 and Appendix A, Map 11B) in accordance with Policy DM4; - e) a scheme showing how net biodiversity gains would be achieved would be required in accordance with Policy DM8; - f) a Transport Assessment and Travel Plan will be required in accordance with Policies DM21 and DM22; - scheme design should ensure that future residents are not affected by noise from the New Wolsey Theatre and residential use does not compromise the theatre's continued operation in accordance with Policy DM18; - development should have multiple active road frontages addressing Chapman Lane, Black Horse Lane and the Spiral Car Park, address changes in topography and make a positive architectural statement; - mitigation will be required to address impacts to the Stour and Orwell Estuaries SPA/Ramsar Site from recreation, and this can be achieved through contribution to the RAMS; - j) S106 contributions as appropriate will be required towards education and early years provision, library provision, utilities, open space, air quality mitigation, transport mitigation and transport infrastructure as appropriate to the scale of the development; and - k) provide access to superfast broadband in accordance with Policy DM34.

-Any proposal will be expected to comply with the development management policies contained in the Core Strategy DPD and New Policy Opportunity Area E Westgate.
+Any proposal will be expected to comply with the development management policies contained in the Core Strategy and Policies DPD Review and Policy SP22 Opportunity Area E Westgate.